Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 It could be the 4-hour timeframe, the 5-hour timeframe or the 6-hour timeframe.
 It’s up to you to decide, but that’s just kind of the range of higher timeframes that you can consider using for your higher timeframe analysis.

-In this case, if you’re entering your trades on the 1-hour timeframe, then the weekly, the monthly and the quarterly timeframes would be irrelevant to your trading.
+In this case, if you’re entering your trades with a 1 hour trading strategy, then the weekly, the monthly and the quarterly timeframes would be irrelevant to your trading.
 That’s the second thing.

 3. News matters

 If you enter trades on the 1-hour timeframe, then yes the news matters.
-I’m not saying that you need to trade the news, but rather, if you’re managing a trade on the 1-hour timeframe, then when a news is released, that spike could be large enough to stop you out of a trade.
+I’m not saying that you need to trade the news, but rather, if you’re managing a trade with a 1 hour chart trading strategy, then when a news is released, that spike could be large enough to stop you out of a trade.

 If you are trading on the 1-hour timeframe, you must be aware of news release because any sudden news release could stop you out of your trades.